shobhit-mittra/vsd_pd_workshop/README.md

 ![inv_8 information brief](/images/inv_8_cap.png)

-Finally, as we have created a modified sdc (
+Finally, as we have created a modified sdc `my_base.sdc` and have it in the `src` directory of `picorv32a` design, our